 The program is free.
 The amount of tutoring provided is based upon individual differences and may vary from short-term assistance in one subject to long-term assistance across numerous subjects.
 The tutors are advanced medical students with an interest in helping fellow students, who have also demonstrated a high level of competency in the course(s) to be tutored.

-Tutoring is provided in two forms: Large-group reviews and formal, small-group sessions and individual drop-in tutoring clinics.
+Tutoring is provided in three forms: Large-group reviews, formal, small-group sessions and individual drop-in tutoring clinics.

 Large-group reviews are open to the class-at-large and provided on a limited, strategic basis.
 Invitations are sent via email to notify students of upcoming group reviews.

-Small-group tutorials are open only to at-risk students who have been invited to attend.
+Small-group tutorials are open students who have been invited to attend.
 Typically, formal small-group tutorials begin immediately following the posting of grades from the first exam in most basic science courses.
 In some circumstances, for example, when a student is required to repeat a school year, tutoring may begin as soon as a course begins.

 While participation is voluntary, students are expected to: